AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 When the printing press arrived, people worried that anyone could now publish lies at scale.
 When photography emerged, concerns about doctored photos followed within years.
 Radio and television each brought their own waves of propaganda and manipulation.
 Every time, society eventually developed new norms, literacies, and institutions to manage the challenge.

 - Detection tools will improve.
 AI watermarking, content provenance tracking, and authentication systems are being developed by major tech companies, governments, and researchers worldwide.
+Those concerned about the broader risks of unchecked AI systems may also find comfort in our guide to AI safety fears.

 - Media literacy will evolve.
 Just as previous generations learned to read critically, this generation is learning to consume AI-era media critically.
 It's a skill that develops over time, not overnight.
+The fear of falling behind on AI developments can make this learning curve feel urgent, but sustainable media literacy is built gradually, not in a panic.

 - Social norms will adapt.
 Sharing unverified content is increasingly seen as irresponsible, not just careless.
 This social pressure is a natural immune response.